 - Place all ingredients, except raisins, walnuts, maple syrup, and vanilla in slow cooker in order listed.
 Gently stir.

 - When cereal is done, remove lid and stir in remaining ingredients.
-Cereal will be thin, but will thicken when stirred.
+Cereal may be thin, but will thicken when stirred.

 1. This recipe is for a small (2-quart) slow cooker.
 Recipe may be adjusted for different size slow cookers.